datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## 📅 Calendar Heatmap - Annual Rate of Change Patterns

-This heatmap shows the annual rate of change using **CSIRO Reconstructed GMSL** data.
+This heatmap shows the annual rate of sea level change using **CSIRO Reconstructed GMSL** data.
 Each cell represents one year, organized by decades.
-The color indicates the rate of change (blue = decrease, red = increase) calculated by subtracting consecutive year values.
-Data is in millimeters.
+The color indicates how much **sea level** rose or fell each year (blue = slower rise, red = faster rise) calculated by comparing consecutive year values.
+Values are in millimeters of sea level rise per year.

 ```js
 // Prepare calendar data with rate of change